RJDennis/ChebyshevApprox.jl/README.md

 yhat = chebyshev_evaluate(cheby,x)
 ```

 are equivalent.
-For the case where a complete polynomial rather than a tensor-product polynomial is to be evaluated, the commands are the same as above, but the `order` variable is now simply an integer rather than a tuple of integers.
+For the case where a complete polynomial rather than a tensor-product polynomial is to be evaluated, the commands are the same as above, but the `order` variable is now simply an integer rather than a 1d array of integers.

 ChebyshevApprox also allows the following: